 Statistical literacy is a subset of scientific literacy and deserves direct attention.
 Relative risk versus absolute risk: a treatment that reduces your risk of a disease by fifty percent sounds impressive, but if your baseline risk is one in a thousand, the absolute reduction is small.
 P-values and statistical significance: a result that meets the conventional threshold for statistical significance is not necessarily large or practically meaningful.
 It means only that the result is unlikely to be due to chance at a specified level, which is a much more limited claim than it sounds.
 Effect sizes, confidence intervals, sample sizes: these are the actual content of a scientific result, and they are routinely stripped away in popularization.

 Scientific literacy also requires understanding where science is most and least reliable.
 It is most reliable where controlled experiments are feasible, where outcomes are measurable with precision, and where the phenomena being studied do not change in response to being studied.
-Physics, chemistry, molecular biology: these are domains where the methodology works extraordinarily well and where the consensus is robust.
+Physics, chemistry, molecular biology: these are domains where the methodology works extraordinarily well and where the consensus is strong.
 It is less straightforwardly reliable in domains like nutrition science, psychology, and economics, not because the practitioners are incompetent, but because the subject matter is genuinely hard to isolate, confounding variables are abundant, and, in the case of the social sciences, what is being studied is human behavior, which is complex, context-dependent, and reactive.
 This is not an argument for dismissing these fields.
 It is an argument for calibrating your confidence appropriately.

 The Civic Stakes